-In general, our indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and other acquisitions.
-Amounts repaid under EPO's multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-As of November 29, 2010, we had \$1.3 billion of borrowings outstanding under EPO's multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 0.853% per annum.
-EPO's multi-year revolving credit facility will mature in November 2012.
-EPO used availability under its multi-year revolving credit facility to retire approximately \$1.1 billion of Holdings' debt obligations concurrent with the Holdings Merger.
-Holdings no longer has any debt outstanding.
+In general, EPO's indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and other acquisitions.
+Amounts repaid under the multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
+As of September 21, 2012, EPO had \$545 million of borrowings outstanding under the multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 1.53% per annum.
+EPO's multi-year revolving credit facility will mature in September 2016.

-Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of this offering.
+Affiliates of certain of the underwriters are lenders under EPO's multi-year revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of this offering.
 Please read "Underwriting."